 Scholarships may be renewed for an additional three years, but applications must be post marked by March 31, 2020.
 GHA makes no guarantee that funding will be available in subsequent years.
 Please use the Reapplication Form to reapply.
 Application must be returned to GHA along with a current grade transcript for the term or semester just completed.
 Your application will then go through the same selection process as it did the previous year.

 GHA provides the below list of scholarships for general information purposes only.
 Prospective candidates will need to contact each program sponsor or administrator for detailed information or for additional inquires related to the criteria/terms of applying for these scholarship programs.
 GHA claims no responsibility for the scholarship program policies of other organizations.

 Beth Carew Memorial Scholarship Program

 Candidate: Any undergraduate student with hemophilia, Von Willebrand disease, or a related inherited bleeding disorder is eligible to apply for the Beth Carew Memorial Scholarship.
 Deadline: February 26, 2020 Click here for more information.

 Eric Dostie Memorial College Scholarship

 Candidate:Student with hemophilia or other related bleeding disorder, or a family member.
 Must be a US citizen and enrolled full-time in an accredited two or four year college program.
 Phone: 800.323.6832 ext.
-1300 Deadline: March 1, 2020 Click here for more info.
+1300 Deadline: March 1, 2020 Click here for more information.

 Brothers Healthcare will donate $2,000 per year to be awarded as two $1,000 scholarships to a male and female student who is affected by an inherited bleeding disorder like hemophilia or von Willebrand disease.
 Deadline: April 1, 2020 Click here for more information.